A PROGRAM OF THE HARKNESS CENTER FOR DANCE INJURIES AT NYU LANGONE HEALTH IN PARTNERSHIP WITH GIBNEY AND MARK MORRIS DANCE CENTER.

-- Free professional development courses and injury prevention workshops at the Dance Center, led by Harkness Center for Dance Injuries staff
+- Free professional development courses and injury prevention workshops at the two Centers, led by Harkness Center for Dance Injuries staff.

 About the Harkness Center for Dance Injuries: